jiakechong1991/coser/README.md

   - [CoSER-Llama-3.1-70B](https://huggingface.co/Neph0s/CoSER-Llama-3.1-70B)
   - [CoSER-Llama-3.1-8B](https://huggingface.co/Neph0s/CoSER-Llama-3.1-8B)

+You can search for your favorite book characters, browse their character data, and chat with their role-playing agents on our [website](https://ch.rhineai.com/characters).

 For reference, we have provided example files in the following directories:
 - `data/`: Sample data files showing the expected format and structure
 - `exp/`: Example simulation and evaluation results from our experiments